tprinty/eac_wp_qrcode_generator/README.md

 This is the public repository for the Edison Avenue Consulting LLC plugin that can be used to generate QR codes for Wordpress.

-The plugin can be called via a URL argment or Via shortcode.
+The plugin can be called via a URL argument or Via shortcode.
 There is a special method for generating VCard formatted data

 **Examples:**